ansible/awx/docs/docsite/rst/administration/instances.rst

 .. note::

 	The proceeding steps 4-8 are intended to be ran from any computer that has SSH access to the newly created instance.
-It should not be ran from a machine that is part of the AAP deployment.

 4. Click the download button next to the **Install Bundle** field to download the tarball that includes this new instance and the files relevant to install the node into the mesh.